fossasia/meilix/.github/PULL_REQUEST_TEMPLATE.md

 I have:
 - [ ] There is a corresponding issue for this pull request.
 - [ ] Mentioned the Issue number in the pull request commit message `Fixes #<number> commit message`
-- [ ] There is only strictly only one commit per issue.

 ### For the reviewers
 I have: